danman231/youtube-thumbnail-downloader-ext/memory-bank/implementation-plan.md

     ```
   - For a URL like `https://i.ytimg.com/vi/dQw4w9WgXcQ/hqdefault.jpg`, splitting by `/` gives the video ID (`dQw4w9WgXcQ`) at index 4.
 - **Test**: Right-click a YouTube thumbnail with a known URL (e.g., `https://i.ytimg.com/vi/dQw4w9WgXcQ/hqdefault.jpg`), select the option, and check the console to ensure the extracted `videoId` is correct (e.g., `dQw4w9WgXcQ`).
+- **Status**: Completed successfully.
+A more robust implementation was used that can handle multiple URL formats and includes validation to prevent errors with missing or malformed URLs.

 ---